 The site is no longer used as a dry-cleaning facility, but the building is used for equipment storage.
 The Final RI and FS reports were submitted to EPA and MDE in August 2007.
-The ROD for Site 39 was signed by the Navy in September 2007.
+The ROD for Site 39 was signed by the Navy in

+September 2007.
 The selected remedy for Site 39 was injection of a commercial substrate product into shallow groundwater to enhance the biodegradation of PCE and associated degradation products to achieve MCLs.
-The remedial design was initiated in August 2008, which resulted in selection of 3-D Microemulsion (3DMe)TM, for injection, and the RD/RA activities were completed in August 2009.
+The remedial design was initiated in August 2008, which resulted in selection of 3-D Microemulsion (3DMe)[TM], for injection, and the RD/RA activities were completed in August 2009.
 A remedial action construction closeout report was completed in March, 2010.
 Following the first injection, monitoring showed a second injection was necessary to continue bioremediation of the plume to reach MCLs.
 A second substrate injection was performed in February 2014 and performance monitoring of the groundwater is completed semi-annually.
 VOC concentrations have declined since substrate injections were completed but have not achieved MCLs in all the monitoring wells.

-LTM is anticipated to continue for an additional 2-3 years to gauge the effectiveness of the second substrate injection.
-The last round of performance monitoring was completed in January 2016, almost two years after the second injection.
-The next monitoring event is scheduled for July 2016.
+LTM is anticipated to continue for an additional 5-6 years to gauge the effectiveness of the second substrate injection.
+The last round of performance monitoring was completed in April 2022, over eight years after the second injection.
+A third injection event is scheduled for September 2022 followed by additional performance monitoring in 2023.

 In March 2015, a VI assessment was completed in Building 503 to evaluate building conditions prior to occupancy in July 2015.
 The VI assessment concluded the VI pathway may be complete under current building use; however, there was no immediate concern inside the building.
-Two additional rounds of indoor air sampling were conducted in March 2016 and June 2017 to evaluate the VI pathway posed a potential risk to the building's t occupants.
+Two additional rounds of indoor air sampling were conducted in March 2016 and June 2017 to evaluate the VI pathway and if it posed a potential risk to the building's occupants.
 Both assessments concluded the current concentrations in indoor air does not pose a human health risk under the current commercial/industrial use of Building 503; however, subslab soil gas concentrations represent a potential ongoing vapor intrusion source.
 It was recommended that indoor air sampling be conducted periodically to confirm indoor air concentrations pose no unacceptable risk.

 Additionally, an ESD to the Site 39 ROD was completed in September 2015 to document that the previous RI did not contain a VI evaluation which identified contaminants in soil gas beneath Building 503 that could pose a risk to future residents.
 Therefore, a LUC was needed to prevent residential use of Building 503 until contaminants in groundwater is remediated.
-The ESD was required to document the ICs to restrict residential use as well as monitor for VI.
+The ESD was required to document the Institutional Controls (ICs) to restrict residential use as well as monitor for VI.